 Karnataka is one of the few states that has implemented the above mentioned reforms in the electricity sector.
 The above measures have been taken to improve the fiscal situation of the State Electricity Board, to overcome the shortage and to provide reliable and quality electricity to the consumers.

-Back in March 2005, Mescom was split into 2 companies, Mescom and CESC.
-After partition, 26,222 sq.ft.
-Mescom owns the Mangalore Function and Custody Zone, which includes Dakshina Kannada, Udupi, Shimoga and Chikkamagaluru districts with a population of 58 lakh.
-The Mysore Function and Custody Zone is given to Cesc, which comprises the remaining 5 districts.
+Later in March 2005, MESCOM was split into 2 companies, MESCOM and CESC.
+After partition, Mangalore zone of 26,222 sq.ft. area which includes Dakshina Kannada, Udupi, Shimoga and Chikkamagaluru districts with a population of 58 lakh was allocated to MESCOM.
+The Mysore Zone is given to CESC, which comprises the remaining 5 districts.
+Later one more zone, Shivamogga zone is created in MESCOM.